A secure bridge from

 Platforms

 Every box above the microkernel is an isolated user-space process.
-Every arrow between them is a capability-checked IPC message.
+Every message between them is capability-checked.
 A buggy filesystem service can't take down the kernel.
 A compromised network driver can't read another process's memory.
-Isolation is structural, not policy.
+The isolation is enforced by the architecture -- there's no policy layer to misconfigure.

 Read the architecture document.
-Read the manuals — they walk real things through the system.
+Read the manuals -- they walk real things through the system.
 Read the philosophy if you want to know why.
+Read why not just use X? if that's the first thing you wanted to ask.

 Commitments